hidden treasures of Drake Bay, Costa Rica with Tracie "The Bug Lady" .

 and is also a UNESCO World Heritage Site.
 Four species of salamander

-are known from the Osa Peninsula, two of which are
+are known from the Osa Peninsula, three of which are

 is strikingly obvious when looking at one.
 With their very narrow